-Reconstructed: The rebuilding of a road or section of a road to improve its serviceability.
+Reconstructed: The rebuilding of a road or structure in such a manner and to such an extent as to substantially replace it or improve its serviceability.

-Recording Plan: A copy of the Final Plan to be recorded at the Aroostook County Registry of Deeds.
+Recording Plan: The final, city approved site plan or subdivision plans to be recorded at the Aroostook County Registry of Deeds.